-Attorneys are not permitted to accompany clients into the waiting room or to their interview.
-Only the following persons may accompany a visa applicant to their interview:
+The following persons may accompany a visa applicant to their interview:

-- Interpreter: Applicants may bring ONE interpreter if they do not speak English, French, or Arabic well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+- Interpreter: Applicants may bring ONE interpreter if they do not speak English or Arabic well enough to participate in an interview.
+Please email a copy of the interpreter's government issued ID showing their name to RiyadhIV@state.gov.
+Interpreters must bring a government issued photo ID with them to the appointment. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.